Nutritionist (Dietitian)

 While medical science provides information on what nutrients are needed for general health, nutritionists decipher and tailor this information for an individual’s unique health needs.
 Nutritionists teach people how to care for their health by empowering them with diagnostic health assessments, individualized meal plans, and dietary counseling.

-Requiring a bachelor’s degree, supervised training, and licensure in most states, a career as a nutritionist can be rewarding for those with an interest in the concept of “food as medicine” and who enjoy helping people live healthier lives.
+A career as a nutritionist requires a bachelor’s degree, supervised training, and licensure in most states.
+It can be rewarding for those interested in food as medicine and who enjoy helping people live healthier lives.

 Read on to learn more about how to become a nutritionist.